Chart Color Schemes

 Residential development activity is slightly higher than average within Fortitude Valley when compared nationally

 Fortitude Valley averaged approximately 125 new dwelling approvals annually.
-Between FY-21 and FY-25, a total of 626 homes were approved, with none yet recorded in FY-26.
-On average, each constructed dwelling attracted four new residents over the past five financial years.
+Between FY-21 and FY-25626 homes were approved, with none yet recorded in FY-26.
+Each year, about 4 new residents arrived per dwelling constructed during these five financial years.

 Frequently Asked Questions - Development